 1985 - The home team locker room beneath the east stands is renovated, and a visiting team locker room is built in the southwest corner of the stadium.

 1990 - A $1 million electronic scoreboard and message center are built at the south end of the stadium.
-An auxiliary board is installed in the north end.
+An auxiliary board is installed at the north end.

 1994 - The fence around the playing field is removed, and the adjoining walkways are replaced with sod.

-1997 - The south scoreboard message center is replaced with a $3 million Sony JumboTron, which provides live coverage and instant replays.
+1997 - The south scoreboard message center is replaced with a $3 million Sony JumboTron to provide live video coverage and instant replays.

 2001 - Work begins on the $70 million first phase of a massive renovation of the home of the Boilermakers.
 Capacity for the 2002 season is 66,295.

-2007 - A new 31-foot by 68-foot Daktronics video board, priced at $1.7 million, is installed at the south end of Ross-Ade that will significantly enhance replay and other entertainment possibilities.
+2007 - A 31-foot by 68-foot Daktronics video board, priced at $1.7 million, is installed at the south end of Ross-Ade, which will significantly improve replay and other entertainment possibilities.